rember/rember-mcp/README.md

 ## Available tools

-- `generate_cards_and_create_rembs`: This tool takes a list of little notes and turns each into a remb by generating flashcards with AI.
-A 'Remb' is the primary unit in Rember - a self-contained atomic note representing a concept the user wants to remember, along with spaced repetition flashcards for testing that concept.
-For example, after learning something new in your chat you can ask the language model to "Add to Rember".
+- `create_flashcards`: Create flashcards with AI.
+This tool takes a list of concise notes and generates a few flashcards for each using the Rember API.
+In Rember, we call "remb" each unit of note plus flashcards.
+After learning something new in your chat with Claude, you can ask "Add to Rember" to make sure you don't forget.